-204 Ibid, pp. 87-88.
+251 Ibid, pp. 87-88.

-participants time to respond to changing market conditions.
+the market certainty provided through an early gate closure and giving market participants time to respond to changing market conditions.
 There is a recognition that gate closure does not remove the potential for late rebidding, as it simply moves the deadline for rebids to be submitted earlier, but that it does provide a longer period of notice for the demand side to respond to high market prices.
 Table E.1 sets out the current gate closure restrictions applied in the jurisdictions surveyed by CEG.